The Father's Will for His Children

 A fundamental issue that each person who is called to salvation during this age must come to grips with is whether or not to grow in grace and knowledge and perform the Father's will in one's life to the best of one's ability and change one's character from unrighteousness to righteousness.

-Because knowing and understanding the Father's will is vitally important to those he calls to salvation, he has provided easily understood methods through which his children can receive help to gain this knowledge and understanding.
-These two methods are communication with him and the study and meditation of his truth that is contained in the Bible.
+Because knowing and understanding the Father's will is vitally important to those he calls to salvation, he has provided an easily understood method through which his children can receive help to gain this knowledge and understanding.
+This method includes requesting spiritual insight, knowledge, and understanding from him, diligent study of the biblical record, and meditating on what one finds written there.